petkorutesic/databases-slides/02-RelationalDatamodel.md

 A relation schema may have more keys and in that case we call them **candidate keys**.

-Def:A **Primary key** is one of candidate keys whose values are used to identify tuples in the relation.
+Def:A **primary key** is one of candidate keys whose values are used to identify tuples in the relation.
 - we can denote primary key as underlined set of attributes
 - other candidate keys which are not the primary key are called **unique keys**<br/>